Anupama-shri/Study-assisstant/readme.md

 ---

-The application will be available at
+The frontend runs at:

 ```
 http://localhost:5173
 ```

-Backend runs at
+The backend runs at:

 ```
 http://localhost:5000